 - Updating the link to point to better content

-External broken links require different strategies.
-Sometimes you can find the content at a new URL, use the Wayback Machine to access archived versions, or replace the link with a more current and reliable source.
+External broken links need different tactics.
+Sometimes you can find the content at a new URL, use the Wayback Machine to reach archived versions, or swap the link for a more current and reliable source.

-Honestly, prevention is far more efficient than constant repairs.
-Implement these practices to minimise future broken links:
+Prevention is far more efficient than constant repairs.
+Put these practices in place to keep future broken links to a minimum:

 - Use relative URLs for internal links when possible